darkamenosa/comfy_inpaint_blend/README.md

-# ComfyUI Image Composite Enhanced
+# ComfyUI-InpaintBlend

-An enhanced version of the ImageCompositeMasked node for ComfyUI with **Poisson blending** support for seamless image compositing.
-This implementation is specifically designed to solve the common problem in image inpainting where the generated content has good texture but mismatched colors compared to the surrounding area.
+Advanced blending algorithms for seamless inpainting in ComfyUI.
+This node collection is specifically designed to solve the common problem in image inpainting where the generated content has good texture but mismatched colors compared to the surrounding area.

 ## Why Poisson Blending?